 Teaching subjects other than English can also be ideal if you are eligible to work in China (see our Am I Eligible Page?) but don’t have TEFL qualifications or enough practical teaching hours to qualify for Tier 1 English-teaching positions.

 How different can ESL teaching jobs really get?
-Well, look at this way: you could be paid to play, dance and paint with 2yo in kindergartens or required to get into heated socio-economic debates with curious young adults at universities.
+Well, look at this way: you could be paid to play, dance and paint with 2 year olds in kindergartens or required to get into heated socio-economic debates with curious young adults at universities in China.
 You can be helping out a couple of students supplementing their schooling with you as their English tutor or be following a pre-set curriculum at an international school.
 The options are nearly endless.

 Kindergarten positions are renowned for being among the best paid (and easiest to secure) ESL teaching jobs of all but you really must love working with children.
 If you’re enthusiastic and enjoy being creative at work, kindergarten teaching jobs really rock.
 High pay, lower working hours, better conditions and overall lower stress-levels translate into enviable teaching positions, for the right candidates.